15532th/avtdl/README.md

 ##### Actors

 This section must contain plugin names from [Description and configuration of available plugins](...).
-Each of them has following structure:
+Each of them has the following structure:

 ```yaml
 Actors: